abyssalEnvoy/Snake-II/README.md

 # Snake II

 A small snake clone I rewrote from C# to Python for learning purposes.
+Find the original C# version [here](https://github.com/abyssalEnvoy/Snake).

 ## Building from source